eslint/rfcs/designs/2023-rule-options-defaults/README.md

 This RFC proposes defaulting options passed to rules:

-- Schemas that include `default` values will continue to allow those default values using Ajv's `useDefaults`
+- Schemas that include `default` values will continue to allow those default values similarly to Ajv's `useDefaults`
-- Object options will always recursively default to at least an empty `{}`, to make behavior of nested object definitions with or without `default` properties consist
+- Object options will always recursively default to at least an empty `{}`, to make behavior of nested object definitions with or without `default` properties consistent
 - The options object created by Ajv's parsing without any recursive object creation will be available as `context.optionsRaw` to reduce code churn in rules that currently rely on original (raw) values

 Specifically, for each config value defined in `meta.schema`: